petermunro/react-component-exercises/02-getting-started-with-create-react-app.md

 # Getting Started with create-react-app

 To get started with React, we will use `create-react-app`.
+It runs on the 'node' platform, whose installer gives you both the `node` and `npm` commands.

+If the commands below don't succeed, go through the [prerequisites](01-prerequisites.md) first.

-1. Install it like this:
+1. If you haven't already done so, install `create-react-app` like this:

         $ npm install -g create-react-app